albertossilva/flowie/README.md

-# Flowie: connect functions as a flow
+# F🅻⌽𝕎↓⒠: connect functions as a flow

 If you have a lot of functions and you want to connect them, monitor, and build complex flows without taking care about a lot or promises, [flowie](https://www.npmjs.com/package/flowie) is the package for you.